-I visited the canton of Graubünden (a state in Switzerland) several times but never got to spend much time there – on my recent trip I stayed there for 2 nights (and stayed at a super cute, Airbnb building, but more about that another time).
+I visited the canton of Graubünden (a state in Switzerland) several times but never got to spend much time there – on my recent trip, I stayed there for 2 nights (and stayed at a super cute Airbnb building, but more about that another time).

 I got to see the Rhine Gorge, the drop-dead amazing Caumasee (Lake Cauma), and the stunning Crestasee (Lake Cresta).
 And at the same time, I took a hike among some amazing scenery.
-Sound great?
+Sounds great?

 How to Get to Flims Caumasee

-If you get there by car, find a parking spot near the Flims Caumasee bus station (there is paid parking available, so do not forget some change as the machines do not give change, and I have not seen free parking).
+Car: If you get there by car, find a parking spot near the Flims Caumasee bus station (there is paid parking available, so do not forget some change as the machines do not give change, and I have not seen free parking).
 Close to the street: Rudi Dado

-Where to Sleep in Flims
+Where to Stay in Flims

+I stayed in one of the Sunstar Style Hotels during my stay in Zermatt and had a pleasant time and positive memories of it to recommend the accommodation.
 Since I did not stay overnight in Flims, I cannot actually give any first-hand advice, but here are some other well-rated hotels for every budget in Flims:

-€ – Arena Lodge Flims (to be fair, there are no real budget hotels in Switzerland :/
+- € – Arena Lodge Flims (to be fair, there are no real budget hotels in Switzerland)

 Where to Eat in Flims

-How to See Lake Cauma (Caumasee)
+Hike Lake Cauma (Caumasee)

 The color is just impressive, and looking at it from above made me fall head over heels in love with one of the most beautiful lakes in Switzerland.